shulgastanslv/notification_system/README.md

 ## Introduction

-This project aims to recreate the iconic notification system from S.T.A.L.K.E.R Call of Pripyat in Unreal Engine 4.
+This project aims to recreate the iconic notification system from S.T.A.L.K.E.R in Unreal Engine 4.
 It features high-resolution 4K graphics to provide a modern and visually appealing user experience.
 The notification system can be integrated into any UE4 project, enhancing the way notifications are presented to the player.

 ## Features

 - **High-Resolution 4K GUI**: Enjoy crisp and clear notifications with 4K graphics.
 - **Customizable Notifications**: Easily customize the look, feel, and behavior of notifications to suit your project's needs.
 - **Integration with UE4**: Seamless integration with Unreal Engine 4 for easy use in your game.
-- **Inspired by S.T.A.L.K.E.R**: Authentic design inspired by the S.T.A.L.K.E.R Call of Pripyat game.
+- **Inspired by S.T.A.L.K.E.R**: Authentic design inspired by the S.T.A.L.K.E.R.

 ## Installation

-To use the S.T.A.L.K.E.R Call of Pripyat Notification System in your Unreal Engine 4 project, follow these steps:
+To use the S.T.A.L.K.E.R Notification System in your Unreal Engine 4 project, follow these steps:

 1. **Clone the Repository**: